 Cancer stem cells, first discovered at UHN in the 1990s, are now recognized to be responsible for the growth and recurrence of many cancers.

 “Glioblastoma presents further challenges to treatment because the tumours comprise diverse types of cells.
 As well, not many drugs can reach the brain because of a physiological 'filter' known as the blood-brain barrier,” says Dr. Arrowsmith.

 Elevated levels of a protein called PRMT5 have recently been linked with the severity of brain tumours.
-PRMT5 belongs to a class of proteins called epigenetic regulators, which have been the focus of intense drug discovery efforts in recent years, including 50 novel drug-like candidates developed by the SGC in a program led by Dr. Arrowsmith.
+PRMT5 belongs to a class of proteins called epigenetic regulators, which have been the focus of intense drug discovery efforts in recent years.
+Dr. Arrowsmith’s team at SGC has developed at least 50 epigenetic drug-like candidates.

 “These results show that targeting PRMT5 may be an effective therapeutic strategy for patients,” says Dr. Arrowsmith.
 “We now have a better understanding of how these potential drug candidates halt glioblastoma stem cells from growing and multiplying.”